NYPL/sierra-shadow-dataset/README.md

 the circulation data for the title.
 The latter numbers are, of course, identical for each item under the title.
 This is especially useful for serials and branch titles.

+Lastly, the LC subject classification and subclass is added to the research target.

+A planned enhancement is adding subject information to branch items using Dewey

 ## Columns and data dictionary